 These are bruises to the brain, caused when the brain bounces off the inside of the skull.
-Contusions can cause parts of the brain to swell, which may make your child irritable, sleepy or sick.
+Contusions can cause parts of the brain to swell, which may make a child irritable, sleepy or sick.

 These are when nerve fibres and blood vessels have torn.
 These injuries often lead to swelling of the brain, contusions (bruises) or blood clots.

 This can happen at the time of the injury or several hours later.
 They can be caused by the blood vessels in the brain rupturing, bleeding from bruises on the brain or cuts to the brain.
 Blood collects in the sub-dural space, which is beneath the dura and directly on to the surface of the brain.
 An acute sub-dural haemorrhage will often require surgery as an emergency to remove the blood.
 In babies, a small needle can be inserted through the fontanelle or 'soft spot' to draw off the blood.

 There may be persistent bleeding in the sub-dural space.
 This sometimes makes it necessary to drain the area several times or a shunt (a drainage tube) can be inserted into the area containing the bleed to drain the blood into another part of the body.

 These form more slowly than acute sub-dural haemorrhages and do not always require surgery.
 They can develop several weeks or months later following a head injury and therefore symptoms may not be noticed straightaway.
 Surgery may be required to drain the blood or they are left for the body to reabsorb which can take up to three months.

 Blood collected in the extradural cavity, which is the space between the skull and the dura.
 It is usually the result of a tear to an artery in the temporal bone (the bone at the side of the head).
 This is classed as a neurosurgical emergency and urgent surgery is often necessary to drain the blood from the extra-dural cavity.